Don't let MacGyver have all the fun, but learn to make DIY improvised survival gear because you never know when you might need it!

 DIY Improvised Survival Gear You Need to Know

 1. Coffee Can Heater

-Imagine a widespread power outage, and it’s freezing both outdoors and indoors.
-Are you going under a thick blanket of sheets or stay huddled in the corner to try to keep yourself warm?
+Imagine a widespread power outage, and it's freezing both outdoors and indoors.
+Are you going under a thick blanket of sheets or staying huddled in the corner to try to keep yourself warm?

 We suggest you learn to make this improvised heater from a coffee can, toilet paper, and alcohol.
 You can find these household essentials in most buildings, so wherever you find yourself you can make this survival gear.

 Make and use this improvised heater with caution though and make sure a fire extinguisher is close.